arteymix/arteymix.github.io/Web-development/Implementing-Kohana-Fragment-as-a-Twig-extension.md

+# Implementing Kohana Fragment as a Twig extension

 I like the Kohana framework, but it's really missing a decent View engine.
 Sure, PHP-written views are nicely implemented, but that does not just get the job done on sufficiently big project.

 I have discovered [Twig](twig.sensiolab.org), everything just became easy and efficient!
 I was in fact looking for an equivalent templating enging of [jinja2](jinja2.pocoo.org): Twig has the exact same syntax.